Berríos pitching, Polanco power carry Twins past Astros 5-2

 Taylor Rogers pitched a perfect ninth inning for his sixth save, after Hansel Robles turned in a hitless eighth.

-Astros starter Luis Garcia (5-4) gave up a career-high four runs in 4 1/3 innings.
-One of those runs was unearned, thanks to a passed ball by catcher Martín Maldonado on a swinging strike three to start the fifth.
-Nick Gordon then stole second base, sparking the three-run frame.
+One of the runs against Garcia was unearned, thanks to a passed ball by catcher Martín Maldonado on a swinging strike three to start the fifth.
+Nick Gordon used his speed to reach base on the miscue, then stole second to spark the three-run frame.

+Gordon has five steals without being caught, in 10 career games.
+Maldonado had thrown out seven of 15 attempted stealers entering the night.

+“He’s proven that he’s a good, smart, aggressive baserunner with good instincts,” Twins manager Rocco Baldelli said.

 TRAINER’S ROOM

-Astros: There’s no set date yet for RHP Lance McCullers (sore shoulder) to come off the injured list, but manager Dusty Baker said his return could trigger a temporary six-man rotation.
-The Astros have 20 games in 20 days, starting Monday. … Jason Castro (sore Achilles) started a Triple-A rehab assignment Friday, catching five innings without trouble.
+Astros: Jason Castro (sore Achilles) started a Triple-A rehab assignment Friday, catching five innings without trouble.
 “No news is good news,” Baker said.

-Twins: CF Byron Buxton (hip strain) and LF/2B/3B Luis Arraez (shoulder strain), among the 12 players on the injured list, each played across the river Saturday for Triple-A St. Paul with their return to the Twins nearly imminent. … RHP Randy Dobnak, whose cracked fingernail caused him significant discomfort Wednesday in his last outing, is questionable for his next start but was available out of the bullpen, manager Rocco Baldelli said.
+Twins: CF Byron Buxton (hip strain) and LF/2B/3B Luis Arraez (shoulder strain), among the 12 players on the injured list, each played across the river on Saturday for Triple-A St. Paul with their return to the Twins nearly imminent.

 UP NEXT